Fun or Exercise?

 These new findings from the Cornell Food and Brand Lab study involved two studies where adults were led on a 2 km walk around a small lake and were either told it was going to be an exercise walk or a scenic walk.
 In the first study, 56 adults completed their walk and were then given lunch.
 Those who believed they had been on an exercise walk served and ate 35% more chocolate pudding for dessert than those who believed they had been on a scenic walk.

 In the second study, 46 adults were given mid-afternoon snacks after their walk.
-Those thinking they taken an exercise walk ate 206 more calories of M&Ms, which was over twice as much - 124% more - than those who had been told they were on a scenic walk.
-“Viewing their walk as exercise led them to be less happy and more fatigued,” says lead author, Carolina Werle, professor at Grenoble Ecole de Management in France.
+Those thinking they had taken an exercise walk ate 206 more calories of M&Ms, which was over twice as much - 124% more - than those who had been told they were on a scenic walk.
+“Viewing their walk as exercise led them to be less happy and more fatigued,” says lead author, Carolina Werle, PhD, professor at Grenoble Ecole de Management in France.

 Together, these studies point to one reason why people in exercise programs often find themselves gaining weight.
-According to Werle, the notion is that some exercisers have a tendency to reward themselves by overeating after their workout.”
+According to Werle, the notion is that some exercisers have a tendency to reward themselves by overeating after their workout.

 For beginning or veteran exercisers, the bottom line is this: “Do whatever you can to make your workout fun.
-Play music, watch a video, or simply be grateful that you’re working out instead of working in the office,” said said co-author Brian Wansink, author of Slim by Design and Professor and Director of the Cornell Food and Brand Lab.
+Play music, watch a video, or simply be grateful that you’re working out instead of working in the office,” said co-author Brian Wansink, author of Slim by Design and Professor and Director of the Cornell Food and Brand Lab.
 “Anything that brings a smile, is likely to get you to eat less,” he added.

 The article, published this month in Marketing Letters, was coauthored by Dr. Brian Wansink of Cornell University and Dr. Collin Payne of New Mexico State University.